ACCC v JJ Richards & Sons Pty Ltd FCA 1224

 Preventing customers from terminating their contracts if they have payments outstanding and entitles JJ Richards to continue charging customers equipment rental after the termination of the contract.

 The Federal Court declared by consent that the eight clauses in the standard form contract used to engage small businesses were unfair and therefore deemed as void.

 Justice Moshinsky said that the contracts were not drafted in plain English and were overly "legal" in nature, were not presented clearly or in a manner readily accessible to a small business customer, presented in a font size which was difficult to read, and were "densely packed".

 Orders against JJ Richards & Sons included that they were unable to rely on any of the contracts entered into or renewed after 12 November 2016.
 They were also restrained for a five-year period from entering into a standard form contract with small businesses containing an impugned term and were required to publish a corrective notice on their homepage, customer portal and any other website they used.
 A copy of the court orders was required to be given to each small business that was party to a standard form contract, and JJ Richards were also required to complete an Australian Consumer Law Compliance Program, and to maintain it for three years.

 What should you do?

 This case is a stringent reminder that businesses contracting with small businesses should immediately review their standard form contracts, or they might not be worth the paper (or electronic pdf) on which they are written.

 Get in touch

-Whether you are a Small Business, a Bigger Business, or an Independent Contractor, contact Peter McNamara at Clark McNamara Lawyers would be delighted to review your existing agreements and negotiate your new agreements to comply with the new Small Business Unfair Contract Term laws.
+Whether you are a Small Business, a Bigger Business, or an Independent Contractor, contact Peter McNamara at CML Lawyers would be delighted to review your existing agreements and negotiate your new agreements to comply with the new Small Business Unfair Contract Term laws.

 For the full judgement and orders of ACCC v JJ Richards & Sons Pty Ltd FCA 1224 click here.